 Both Facebook and Google allow businesses to solicit reviews from customers.
 There are a few ways you can do this.
 You can ask for reviews in-person or give customers a mobile kiosk where they can leave reviews themselves.

 At BirdEye, we’ve found that sending customers review requests via text and email works effectively.
 But it’s not as simple as just sending a few texts and suddenly getting a massive influx of reviews.
-Here are a few tips to ensure that your review solicitation efforts are effective.
+Here are a few tips to ensure that your review solicitation efforts on both sites are effective.

 Tips for Soliciting Reviews on Google and Facebook